cmaloney/dcos-docs/_pages/usage/services/marathon.md

 hide_from_navigation: false
 hide_from_related: false
 ---
-The DC/OS uses Marathon to manage the processes and services and is the "init system" for the DCOS.
+The DC/OS uses Marathon to manage the processes and services and is the "init system" for the DC/OS.
 Marathon starts and monitors your applications and services, automatically healing failures.

 A native Marathon instance is installed as a part of the DC/OS installation.
 After DC/OS has been started, you can manage the native Marathon instance through the web interface at `<hostname>/marathon` or from the DC/OS CLI with the `dcos marathon` command.

 You can create additional Marathon instances for specific users by using the instructions below.

-# <a name="install"></a>Installing a Marathon instance on DCOS
+# <a name="install"></a>Installing a Marathon instance on DC/OS

 **Prerequisite**